 As explained in Treatment, breast cancer can come back in the breast or other areas of the body.
 The symptoms of a cancer recurrence include a new lump in the breast, under the arm, or along the chest wall; bone pain or fractures; headaches or seizures; chronic coughing or trouble breathing; extreme fatigue; and/or feeling ill.
 Talk with your doctor if you have any of these or other symptoms.
 The possibility of recurrence is a common concern among cancer survivors; learn more about coping with fear of recurrence, and the tests that are not helpful to watch for a recurrence.

 After surgery (mastectomy or lumpectomy) to treat breast cancer, the breast may be scarred and may have a different shape or size than before surgery.
 Or, the area around the surgical site may become hardened.
 If lymph nodes were removed as part of the surgery or affected during treatment, lymphedema (swelling of the hand and/or arm) may occur, even many years after treatment, and this is a life-long risk for patients.
-Read more about after a mastectomy, preventing lymphedema after breast cancer treatment, breast reconstruction, and choosing a breast prosthesis.

 Some patients experience breathlessness, a dry cough, and/or chest pain two to three months after finishing radiation therapy because the treatment can cause swelling and fibrosis (hardening or thickening) of the lungs.
 These symptoms are usually go away.
 Talk with your doctor if you develop any new symptoms after radiation therapy or if the side effects are not going away.